stac-extensions/mlm/best-practices.md

 As another example, let us consider a model which is trained on imagery from all over the world and is robust enough to be applied to any time period.
-In this case, the common metadata to use with the model could include the bbox of "the world" `[-90, -180, 90, 180]` and the `start_datetime` and `end_datetime` range could be generic values like `["1900-01-01", null]`.
-However, it is to be noted that generic and very broad spatiotemporal extents like these rarely reflect the reality regarding the capabilities and precision of the model to predict reliable results.
+In this case, the common metadata to use with the model could include the bbox of "the world" `[-90, -180, 90, 180]` and the `start_datetime` and `end_datetime` range would ideally be generic values like `["1900-01-01", null]` (see warning below).
+However, due to limitations with the STAC 1.0 specification, this time extent is not applicable.

+> [!WARNING]
+> The `null` value is not allowed for datetime specification.
+> As a workaround, the `end_datetime` can be set with a "very large value"
+> (similarly to `start_datetime` set with a small value), such as `"9999-12-31T23:59:59Z"`.
+> Alternatively, the model can instead be described with only `datetime` corresponding to its publication date.
+> <br><br>
+> For more details, see the following [discussion](https://github.com/radiantearth/stac-spec/issues/1268).

+It is to be noted that generic and very broad spatiotemporal extents like above rarely reflect the reality regarding the capabilities and precision of the model to predict reliable results.
 If a more restrained area and time of interest can be identified, such as the ranges for which the training dataset applies, or a test split dataset that validates the applicability of the model on other domains, those should be provided instead.
+Nevertheless, users of the model are still free to apply it outside the specified extents.

 If specific datasets with training/validation/test splits are known to support the claims of the suggested extent for the model, it is recommended that they are included as reference to the STAC Item/Collection using MLM.
 For more